gaetancollaud/digitalstrom-mqtt/README.md

 Currently, digitalSTROM integrations with home automation systems are rare and sometimes limited.
 In [OpenHAB](https://www.openhab.org/addons/bindings/digitalstrom/), you can set a device value but you will not get notified when the output changes when you press on a physical button (for example).
-So for instance if you have a light status, and you press the physical button, the state is not reflected in the app.
+So for instance if you have a light state, and you press the physical button, the state is not reflected in the app.

 ## Concept